 In 1997 he established the BBC’s first New Media Programmes unit, developing innovative programming for the BBC’s digital platforms.
 Tony went on to supervise the web streaming for the debut UK series of Big Brother for Channel 4.

 Tony continues to make programmes with a focus on everyday life, developing the documentary form and bringing research into teaching.
 Since 2005, he has been lecturing on all aspects of film and television production at Southampton Solent.
 He helped establish the in-house media production centre, Solent Productions, which makes projects for clients and provides professional opportunities for students.
-Here he has supervised broadcast output for the Glastonbury festival and, during the past year, has launched the University’s web channel, Solent TV.
+Here he has supervised broadcast output for the Glastonbury festival and launched the University’s web channel, Solent TV.
 Tony also has his own website (www.tonysteyger.com) where you can find out more information.

 "Television is transforming itself constantly and within this change there are huge opportunities for learning and innovation.
 Steering students into the path of this transformation is exhilarating."